Statistical Inference Based on a New Weighted Likelihood Approach: Some Real Data Examples

 \subsection{Melbourne's Daily Rainfall Data}

-Here we apply our method beyond the domain of the normal distribution.
-This dataset is on the daily rainfall in Melbourne, Australia for the months of June, July and August in the years 1981 to 1983 and presented in \cite{staudte90}.
-On half of the days, there is no measurable rainfall in the area and so we only look at the days with rainfall and term them as `rain days'.
-As it is quite unrealistic to pretend that rainfall over successive days are independent, \cite{staudte90} took the measurements for every fourth rain day creating a sample of size $31$, and assumed that they are independent as well as identically distributed.
-Under this assumption, we fit an exponential model to the data and estimate the rate parameter $\lambda$ for the exponential distribution with density $f_\lambda (x)=\lambda \exp (-\lambda x) \,,\ x>0$.
-Table~\ref{tab: rain-comp} presents the estimated values of the parameter using the methods of maximum likelihood, outlier deleted maximum likelihood and weighted likelihood respectively.
-Also Figure~\ref{fig: rainfall-diagram} presents the histogram and the densities fitted to these data.
-We see that the proposed estimator does well to overcome the effect of the large outlier in the right tail.
+Here we apply our method beyond the domain of the normal model.
+This data set is on the daily rainfall in Melbourne for the months of June to August in the years 1981 to 1983, presented in \cite{staudte90}.
+As it is unrealistic to pretend that rainfall over successive days are independent, \citeauthor{staudte90} took the measurements for every fourth rain day, creating a sample of size $31$, and assumed that they are independent and identically distributed.
+Under this assumption, we fit an exponential model to the data and estimate the rate parameter $\lambda$.
+Table~\ref{tab: rain-comp} presents the estimates and Figure~\ref{fig: rainfall-diagram} displays the histogram and fitted densities.
+The proposed WLE does well to overcome the effect of the large outlier in the right tail unlike the MLE.